ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-20-sp-1pt5-brent-112-kuwait-photonics.md

 ## Bottom Line | Two Markets.
 One War.
 Choose Your Side.

 This is the most bifurcated market since the 2020 pandemic.
 One half is collapsing: the S&P is down 9.1% YTD, the Nasdaq is in correction, the Russell 2000 is in correction, airlines are uninvestable, consumer discretionary is cracking, and the Pentagon is preparing ground troops into Iran.
 Oil is at $112 and rising.
 The other half is exploding: Micron just posted the best memory earnings in history and guided to $33.5B.
 Coherent is up 15.4% in a single session.
 Lumentum is up 12%.
 Both join the S&P 500 on Monday.
 NVIDIA's $1T order book is validated by every earnings report in the AI supply chain.
 FedEx beat and raised.
-The AI infrastructure buildout is genuinely immune to the war — hyperscalers are not cancelling data centres because Brent is at $112.
+The AI infrastructure buildout is genuinely immune to the war, hyperscalers are not cancelling data centres because Brent is at $112.
 If anything, the AI demand is accelerating as compute becomes more strategic in a world of conflict.
 The playbook: concentrate into AI (MU, NVDA, COHR, LITE, SMCI), energy (XOM, CVX, SLB), gold (GLD), and defence (LMT, RTX, GD).
 Sell everything else.
 This is not a market where diversification works.
 It's a market where conviction wins.

 ---